KQM-git/TCL/docs/characters/electro/kuki-shinobu.md

 **Notes**

-* Skill and C4 have differnet ICD.
+* Skill and C4 have different ICD.
-* C4 damage scales with Elemental Skill Damage \%.
+* C4 damage scales with Elemental Skill Damage %.
 * C4 can generate particles.
 * No cooldown for particle generation between Skill and C4.